The Toronto School for Strings is very committed to teaching very young children in the Suzuki, or Mother Tongue Approach, as it is known in Japan.

 - We believe that it is the best way to start a very young child.

-- We offer instruction in Violin, Cello, and Piano. (watch for Viola and Guitar)
+- We offer instruction in Violin, Cello, Piano and Guitar.

 Parents may wish to acquire an instrument, as well to learn the absolute basics.

 We highly recommend the following links to help prospective students get started.